 (Filter drop-down menu) Select a filter to launch the corresponding search.
-The list will suggest filters that have been saved previously and for certain Views, predefined filters.
-Selecting the entry (New filter) allows reinitializing the filter by selecting the criteria selection.
+The list will suggest filters that have been saved previously and predefined filters for certain views.
+Selecting the entry (New filter) allows the filter to be reinitialized by deleting the selected criteria.
 Filter Click on this button to: Select filter criteria (Search criterion).
 For the "users" view, the criteria are the following: By address range or IP address (grayed out if a user has been selected in the "users" view).
 By directory (allows refining the filter when several LDAP directories have been defined on the firewall) By authentication method Save as a customized filter the criteria defined in the Filter panel described in the next section (Save current filter).
 You can save a new filter using the button "Save as" based on an existing filter or a predefined filter offered in certain Views.
 Once a filter has been saved, it will be automatically offered in the list of filters.
 Delete current filter.
 Reset This button cancels the action of the filter currently in use.
 If it is a saved customized filter, this action will not delete the filter.
 Refresh This button refreshes data shown on the screen.
 Export results This button makes it possible to download a file in CSV containing information from the table.
 Once a filter is applied, all results matching this filter will be exported.
-Reset columns This button makes it possible to display only columns suggested by default when the host monitoring window is opened.
+Configure authentication This link makes it possible to go directly to the configuration of authentication ( Configuration > Users > Authentication module).
+Reset columns This button makes it possible to reinitialize column width and display only columns suggested by default the first time the host monitoring window is opened.